 The relationship between parents and schools can become strained when there are disagreements and conflict about a child’s program.
 Research is clear that when parents and schools work together, children have better educational outcomes.
 Special education mediation is a service offered by ODR to help families of children with disabilities and schools resolve their different viewpoints on a child’s special education program.

-The mediator does not make a decision on the disagreement.
-Rather, the mediator will facilitate discussion between the parent and school about the differing viewpoints.
-If the parties find areas of agreement, the mediator will write down the agreements between the parent and the school into a “mediation agreement”, which is a legally binding document.
-More information about mediation is available in the Mediation Guide.
+In both facilitative and evaluative mediation, the mediator will not decide the dispute for the parties.
+If parties find areas of agreement, the mediator will write down the agreements between the parent and the school into a “mediation agreement”, which is a legally binding document.
+More information about mediation is available in the Mediation Guideopens PDF file .

 The request form below can be used to request mediation.

 INSTRUCTIONS: When filling out the PDF version of the form to submit via e-mail, save a copy to your computer and attach it as an e-mail attachment in your e-mail client.
 Examples of an e-mail client include Microsoft Outlook and web based e-mail such as Gmail and Hotmail.
 The request should be sent to opens in a new windowODR@odr-pa.orgcreate new email.

 (English)opens PDF file | (English – Online Submission)